liupei101/Pipeline-Processing-TCGA-Slides-for-MIL/README.md

 👩‍💻 Here show you how to use this repo:
 - S01: [Downloading slides from TCGA websites](./S01-Downloading-Slides-from-TCGA.ipynb).
 It shows you, step by step, how to obtain the data you want from TCGA.
 - S02: [Reorganizing slides at patient-level](./S02-Reorganizing-Slides-at-Patient-Level.ipynb).
-It provides the code for organizing slides at patient-level, and show you how to get the useful label data (slide-level) that you would possibly utilize in downstream computational tasks.
+It provides the code for organizing slides at patient-level and shows you how to get the useful label data (slide-level) that you would possibly utilize in downstream computational tasks.
 - S03: [Segmenting and patching slides](./S03-Segmenting-and-Patching-Slides.ipynb).
 It shows you the complete procedures and results of tissue segmentation and patching.
 Also, the basic knowledge of WSI structure is given.
 - S04: [Extracting patch features](./S04-Extracting-Patch-Features.ipynb).
 It shows you the complete procedures and results of patch feature extraction.
-6+ pretained models are supported and can be easily used in this step.
+6+ pertained models are supported and can be easily used with this step.

 📝 Some notes:
-- It is strongly recommended to use **CONCH** in patch feature extraction (S04); if you cannot use CONCH due to limited access rights, **CTransPath** and **PLIP** are good alternatives (both are free for use).
+- It is strongly recommended to use `CONCH` in patch feature extraction (S04)
+- If you cannot use CONCH due to limited access rights, `CTransPath` and `PLIP` are good alternatives (both are free for use).
 Their usage is provided in [tools/scripts](https://github.com/liupei101/Pipeline-Processing-TCGA-Slides-for-MIL/tree/main/tools/scripts).
-The truncated ResNet50 and ResNet18 w/ SimCL are **NOT** recommended for patch feature extraction.
+- The `truncated ResNet50` and `ResNet18 w/ SimCL` are **NOT** recommended in patch feature extraction.

 ## Acknowledgement
 We thank [CLAM team](https://github.com/mahmoodlab/CLAM) for contributing such an efficient and easy-to-use tool for WSI preprocessing, and [TCGA team](https://www.cancer.gov/ccg/research/genome-sequencing/tcga) for making WSI data publicly-available to facilitate research.